Table of Contents

 It is an Arab tradition that if they love something, they call it with different names.
-Saudis love camels and hence they call them with 9 different names according to their age.
+Saudis love camels and call them 9 different names according to their age.

-Camel expert Farij bin Fahad Al-Dosari said that camels are categorized into three main categories according to their ages and these three categories are ‘Digg’, ‘Jill’, and ‘Fahal’.
+Camel expert Farij bin Fahad Al-Dosari said that camels are categorized into three main categories according to their ages: ‘Digg,’ ‘Jill,’ and ‘Fahal.’

-1-DIGG: Digg category includes camels between the ages three to five.
-This category is further classified into three main types among them is Mofrada, the Haqqa, and the Jatha’a.
+The name Digg is given to camels ages three to five.
+This category is further classified into three main types: Mofrada, the Haqqa, and the Jatha’a.

-2-Mofrada name is called for the camel that is more than 6 months’ old
+Mofrada name is called for a camel that is more than six months old.

-3-Haqqa is called for the camel that is 3 years’ old
+Haqqa is called for the camel that is three years old.

-5-JILL: Jill is the camels that are 5 years old.
+Jill is the camel that is five years old.

-7-SUDUS: This name is used for the camels that are 7 years old.
+Sudus is the name used for the camels that are 7 years old.

-The three Categories are basically presented at the King Abdul-Aziz Camel Beauty Festival and the festival standard is focused on what is considered more competitive.
+The three Categories ‘Digg,’ ‘Jill,’ and ‘Fahal’ are presented at the King Abdul-Aziz Camel Beauty Festival, and the festival standard is focused on what is considered more competitive.

-Farij bin Fahad said, “The King Abdul Aziz Camel Beauty Festival showed skills of taming and adopting the camel and this makes the competition tougher between owners, who go above the limits to win the King Abdul Aziz Camel Beauty Contest Award.
+Farij bin Fahad said, “The King Abdul Aziz Camel Beauty Festival showed skills of taming and adopting the camel, and this makes the competition more challenging between owners, who go above the limits to win the King Abdul Aziz Camel Beauty Contest Award.

 Source: Arab News